Prisoners, Lovers, and Spies - Macrakis, Kristie - Yale University Press

 Prisoners, Lovers, and Spies

 The Story of Invisible Ink from Herodotus to al-Qaeda

 Prisoners, Lovers, and Spies is a book about concealing and revealing secret communications.
 It is the first history of invisible writing, uncovered through stories about scoundrels and heroes.
 Spies were imprisoned or murdered, adultery unmasked, and battles lost because of faulty or intercepted secret communications.
 Yet, successfully hidden writing helped save lives, win battles, and ensure privacy; occasionally it even changed the course of history.

 Kristie Macrakis is professor of history, technology, and society at the Georgia Institute of Technology.
-She is a historian of science as well as espionage and the author of numerous books and articles, including Seduced by Secrets.
 She lives in Atlanta, GA.

 TITLES IN RELATED CATEGORIES